billie-badger/firestick_kodi/README.md

 Turn on your Firestick and go to SETTINGS --> DEVICE --> DEVELOPER OPTIONS

-Turn ADB Debugging "ON" and Unknown Sources "OFF"
+Turn ADB Debugging "ON" and Unknown Sources "ON"

 Go back to DEVICE --> NETWORK and locate your IP Address (ex: "192.000.0.1")